 Comment: The quality of the Ada Tepe AA report is indisputable.
-It is the best that we have ever encountered in our long practice.
+It is the best that we have encountered in our long practice.

-Obviously, the recommendations cited above mean that only Alternative No1, which is with reduced mining development area /85 hectares/ in comparison to Alternative No2 /160 hectares/, if only the Ada Tepe mining section is developed, is acceptable in terms of the expected cumulative effects on the Natura 2000 Site concerned within the boundaries of the municipality of Krumovgrad.
-Any future enlargement of the Ada Tepe mining section beyond Alternative No1, or any future development of any of the rest five mining sections of the Khan Krum concession field, which fall within the boundaries of the municipality of Krumovgrad, will have significant negative impact on the Natura 2000 Habitats Directive site Rodopi - Iztochni BG0001032 conservation objectives.
+The recommendations cited above mean that only Alternative Number 1, which encompasses a reduced mining development area (85 hectares) in comparison to Alternative Number 2 (160 hectares), is acceptable in terms of the expected cumulative effects on the Natura 2000 site concerned within the boundaries of the municipality of Krumovgrad.
+Any future enlargement of the Ada Tepe mining section beyond Alternative Number 1, or any future development of any of the five other mining sections in the Khan Krum concession field, which fall within the boundaries of the municipality of Krumovgrad, will have a significant negative impact on the conservation objectives of the Natura 2000 Habitats Directive site Rodopi-Iztochni BG0001032.